ktarrant/unbound_guide/unbound_guide/source/walkthrough/Gym_3.rst

 ================
 As soon as you head south from Crater Town, you will be ambushed.
 This ends up being kind of a tough battle, I decided to train up before it.
+Like the last enemy, they are very fast.
+So you may need to get someone beefy who can survive to land a return hit.
 Once you beat him, you will end up in the KBT Expressway and get Cut.

 Cut Locations